How To Ship Custom Crates for Priceless Artifacts

 What types of insurance are available for high-value artifacts?

-Several options exist, including all-risks and specific perils coverage.
+Several options are available, including all-risks and specific perils coverage.
 A professional valuation survey is crucial for determining the appropriate coverage amount and ensuring adequate protection.

 How do I ensure the security of my shipment?